AI and Christian Decision-Making: Seeking God's Will in the Age of Algorithms

 A Framework for Spirit-Led, Wisdom-Informed Decisions

 After years of navigating this tension, I've developed a framework that helps me know when to use AI tools and when to set them aside.
-I'm sharing it as a tested approach that's served me, my family, and those I mentor.
+I'm sharing it not as a rigid rule, but as a tested approach that's served me, my family, and those I mentor.

 The Five-Step Discernment Process